piyushbaibhav/stocks-site-using-python/README.md

 # Usage
- Input a valid stock code in the provided text field.(search for stock code on google)
+ Input a valid stock code in the provided text field. (search for stock code on Google)

 Choose a date range using the date picker.